Wertzui123/BedrockClans/README.md

   <br>-/clan chat
   <br>-Blacklisted clan names
   <br>-Fast and free Support
+  <br>- Create costs
   <br>-And so on...
   <br>

 # Ideas and Questions
 You have a question or an idea?
-Then send it in my <a herf="https://discord.gg/eGhZGtF">discord</a> or create an issue.
+Then send it in my <a herf="https://discord.gg/eGhZGtF">discord</a> or create an <a href="https://github.com/Wertzui123/BedrockClans/issues/new">issue</a>.

 # License
 This is the License of BedrockClans